“Marine biologists specialize in how life in the oceans behaves in their natural habitats.”

 Projects include conducting sustainability studies for construction projects that impact the ocean.

 Marine biology is a very narrow major.
 It’s a popular one too.
 Some suggest broadening your focus.
 So instead of marine biology, you can explore a broader topic like marine sciences.

 But marine biology is a subcategory of marine sciences.
 This topic focuses on the biota of the ocean.
-For example, these 15 branches of oceanography divides the subject into ocean chemistry, physics, geology and biology.
+For example, these 15 branches of oceanography divide the subject into ocean chemistry, physics, geology, and biology.

 It’s anything from mammals, fisheries, aquaculture, conservation, and ecology of certain populations and communities.